In total, we’ll replace 78 miles of pipeline with 94.4 miles of newly installed pipeline.

 |Phase 2 - Completed

 |Clio CG to Grand Blanc CG

 - Crews of union skilled trades workers plan to remove old pipe along the Saginaw Trail Pipeline route and install a new, larger pipeline.

-- While the pipeline travels primarily through rural agricultural areas, it will be rerouted around two large urban areas of Saginaw and Flint and follow an existing route through the west side of Oakland County.
+- While the pipeline travels primarily through rural agricultural areas, it was rerouted around two large urban areas of Saginaw and Flint and will follow an existing route through the west side of Oakland County.

-- In addition to replacing pipe, we’ll also rebuild city gate facilities, where gas pressure is regulated for safe delivery to homes and businesses.
+- In addition to replacing pipe, we're also rebuilding city gate facilities where gas pressure is regulated for safe delivery to homes and businesses.

 - Each construction phase must be complete in time for the upcoming heating season.
 This requires world-class performance.

 The first three phases are complete.
 Construction on the fourth phase, which replaces about 28 miles of pipeline in Genesee and Oakland counties, is planned for 2020.
 About 3 miles of the remaining work will take place in Kensington Metropark near Milford.
 Here is a map of that section and answers to some frequently asked questions.

 Because we are committed to being a good neighbor, we’re communicating clearly with communities in the project area.
 Whenever practical, the pipeline will follow existing easements.

 Our construction teams follow best practices such as: